delessio98/darkkik/README.md

 14.9 (Kik's November 2nd Update)
 https://www.mediafire.com/folder/7l73x5eu9df3m/darkKiK

+# Announcements

+darkKik 14.10 v2 is in the works !
+I have a lot planned for this release and new settings !

 # Changelog (v14.9 v2)
 1. Fixed LaForge button text in AB Testing Menu
 2. Fixed Crop Activity background